tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-landing-pages.md

 * [Shutterstock](https://www.shutterstock.com/developers/documentation)
 * [Nylas documentation](https://developer.nylas.com/)

 Note that there are different types of landing pages.
 Some landing pages function as the landing page for dozens of different products.
 Other landing pages are for one specific product only.
-Other landing pages are subject-based, such as AI tool documentation or Auto-related documentation.
+Other landing pages are subject-based, such as AI or automotive.

 ## Step 3: Populate a foundation draft

-You have a couple of paths you can take here.
+You have a couple of paths you can take to get an initial foundation.
 You can try to get an initial draft of the entire landing page at once, just to see how it might turn out.
 Or you can just go section by section from the beginning.

 To experiment with a foundation draft for the entire landing page, feed the pitch deck, product overview, sample YAML syntax, and other high-level assets into your AI tool and ask it to create a first draft of a landing page with the new content.
 Prioritize the pitch deck for the key points and structure.